Analysis | Biden aims to pass popular spending bill — by shedding popular proposals

 The whole thing demonstrates both the tenuousness of Democrats’ majorities and the limits of popular support for such spending initiatives.
 It’s also a marked contrast to how Republicans were able to run Congress during the first year of the Trump administration.

 There were two big initiatives in Donald Trump’s first year: an Obamacare replacement and his tax-cut package.
-Support for the health-care bill was as low as the teens in some polls, yet it would have passed in the closely divided Senate were it not for John McCain’s thumbs-down.
+Support for the health-care bill was as low as the teens in some polls, yet it would have passed in the closely divided Senate were it not for Sen. John McCain’s thumbs-down.
 A few months later, Republicans passed and Trump signed a tax-cut package that polled as perhaps the most unpopular major bill in decades.

 Fast forward to today, and Democrats can’t unite their party not just behind a broadly quite popular bill, but also behind some of the more popular proposals within it.